Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 The Fairchild Sentry 610 was optimized for engineers

-If you used a Z80 chip back in the 1980s, it almost certainly passed through a single room and its Farchild Sentry 610 test system.
+If you used a Z80 chip back in the 1980s, it almost certainly passed through a single room and its Fairchild Sentry 610 test system.
 Mostek had grown into the one’s top producer of DRAM, and every Z80 microprocessor — including Zilog-branded ones — went through tests there.

 Mostek also tested Fairchild F-8 CPU chips and exotic parts such as the Magnavox “Star” T.V. tuner chips.
 The system was general purpose enough, we could test RAMs, ROMs and calculators — though we made our own custom testers for these.
 The room did most of the heavy lifting on all of the early CPU chips.
 Mostek also had a second-source license for many popular CPU chips — the Farichild F-8 series, the Z80, the Intel 8088/6, and the Motorola 68000 family.